Naan Rajavaga Pogiren

 Naan Rajavaga Pogiren is a 2013 Indian Tamil-language masala film written and directed by Prithvi Rajkumar.
 The film stars Nakul, Chandini Tamilarasan, and newcomer Avani Modi.

-The film initially focuses on a strange young man in Himachal Pradesh, who is suffering from a sleep disorder and hangs out with a peer group that is much younger than his actual age.
+The film initially focuses on a peculiar young man in Himachal Pradesh, who is suffering from a sleep disorder and hangs out with a peer group that is much younger than his actual age.
 After learning about the existence of his lookalike, the man leaves his mountainous village and goes searching for him.
 He learns about his lookalike's life by questioning people who were once close to the other man.

 Plot

 Jeeva is a Tamil-speaking young man living with his mother in some obscure Himachal Pradesh village.
-He is naive and plays with kids twice as young as him.
+He is naive and plays with kids half his age.
 Jeeva has a sleep disorder and dozes off in the middle of important things, viz. the climax of Dilwale Dulhaniya Le Jayenge.
 Jeeva would be a hard eight a book of weirdness.

 One day, a military serviceman mistakes him for a classmate named Raja from Chennai who looks just like him.
 After showing a few videos of Raja, he convinces Jeeva to leave his life in Himachal to go seek his lookalike.
 Most of the movie is basically Jeeva getting to know about Raja by talking to someone close to the latter.
 These people talked about Raja as they knew him.
 This results in a series of flashbacks which guide Jeeva and us on his search for Raja.
 We meet Raja's closest friend who has feelings for him.
 Through her, we go into another flashback and meet Valli who Raja had feelings for.